 IT Marketing Strategist at Ideamotive.
 Travel addict and remote work advocate.

-Who are the best Ruby on Rails experts on the Web?
+Who are the best Ruby on Rails experts on the Web in 2021?
 Who to follow?
 Where to find them?
 We did that research, so you don’t have to!

 Ruby on Rails is usually our first web app technology of choice.
 This amazing framework lets us deliver state-of-the-art web applications and help startups and businesses of different sectors scale up quickly and efficiently.

-Ruby on Rails also means also great, collaborative community of developers from all around the world.
-That’s why we scanned through their blogs and social media profiles and created a list of the best Ruby on Rails experts to follow in 2020.
+Ruby on Rails also means great, collaborative community of developers from all around the world.
+That’s why we scanned through their blogs and social media profiles and created a list of the best Ruby on Rails experts to follow in 2021.
 Please, enjoy!

 Let’s kick off with the official Ruby on Rails blog.
 It is probably the best way to keep up with all the Ruby-related news and releases.
 New updates are posted every week or so – make sure to follow RoR official Twitter account so you won’t miss anything!
 This one is a must-read for all the Ruby on Rails experts.

 RubyLand is yet another great aggregator of Ruby content, created by Jonathan Rochkind.
 A new post appears there nearly every hour so sometimes it can be a bit overwhelming.
-Nevertheless, it's worth to check it from time to time (alternatively, you can just follow their Twitter profile).
+Nevertheless, it's worth checking it from time to time (alternatively, you can just follow their Twitter profile).

 Nate Berkopec is a Ruby on Rails performance consultant.
 He is a contributor to several open source projects and the author of The Complete Guide to Rails Performance.
 Above all, Nate is a speed freak – if you are looking for an expert on RoR app performance, he is your guy.